Electronic Submission Process for Grants

 Prepare to Apply

-The registration process alone may take six to eight weeks, so it’s important to start early!
+The registration process alone may take six to eight weeks, so it is important to start early!
 All registrations must be completed prior to the application being submitted.
-It’s also important to make a submission plan that outlines the application preparation responsibilities, internal review and approval processes, internal deadlines, and post-submission responsibilities.

 Each role in the submission process carries specific responsibilities.
-Program Directors/Principal Investigators (PD/PIs) work with their institute or organization to prepare the application, and pass the completed application on to their Authorized Organization Representative (AOR).
-Only AORs have the ability to actually submit a grant application to NIH via Grants.gov.
+The Program Director/Principal Investigator (PD/PI) will work with the applicant small business to prepare the application, and pass the completed application on to their Authorized Organization Representative (AOR).
+Only AORs have the ability to actually submit a grant application to NIH.
 Please click here for more detailed information about the various roles in the submission process.

 Five Registrations Overview: